 I believe we’ve all heard of Rev. Fred Phelps of Kansas when speaking about religious political organizations.
 Rev. Phelps has 13 children, now adults who have their own children and are also the congregation of the Reverend.
 Phelps claims that his church is based on Christianity, but it is not like anything that most of us have seen in our bibles.
 Phelps is best known for messages from his “god hates fags.”

 Phelps is going to brand anyone he doesn’t like as a “fag” or “fag lover” and then condemn them to hell.
 He specializes in picketing funerals— calling the dead “fag” or “fag lover” and condemning them again to eternal hell and damnation.
 I can only imagine the extra grief that this brings to the deceased’s families and friends.

-One of Phelps’ sons had created a web site titled “godhatesfags.com.”Amazingly it remained live for a couple of years— apparently the Webmaster was a strong believer in the first Amendment right to free speech.
-It is unknown as to why it finally came down.
-Either Phelps lost interest in the site or the Webmaster got tired.
+One of the children of Phelps had developed a website called “godhatesfags.com.”
+Surprisingly it stayed alive for a few years— obviously the Webmaster was a powerful believer in the right to free speech first amendment.
+It’s unknown why it went down at last.
+Either Phelps lost interest in the site or tired the Webmaster.

-Do you see the danger?
+Do you see the hazard?